dangreen/speed-up-with-browserslist/en/index.md

 <script nomodule src="legacy.js"></script>
 ```

 Until now, his proposal stays only a proposal, and it is unknown whether this will be implemented by vendors or not.
-But the concept is understandable, and Browserslist family has tools you can implement something similar, one of them is [browserslist-useragent](https://github.com/browserslist/browserslist-useragent).
+But the concept is understandable, and Browserslist family has tools that you can use to implement something similar, one of them is [browserslist-useragent](https://github.com/browserslist/browserslist-useragent).
 This tool allows you to check browser’s User-Agent on satisfying your config.

 #### Browserslist-useragent

 There are already several articles on this topic, here is an example of one — [«Smart Bundling: How To Serve Legacy Code Only To Legacy Browsers»](https://www.smashingmagazine.com/2018/10/smart-bundling-legacy-code-browsers/).
 We will briefly go over the implementation.
 First, you need to configure your build process to output two versions of bundles for new and legacy browsers, for example.
-Here Browserslist will help you with its [ability to declare several environments in configuration file](https://github.com/browserslist/browserslist#configuring-for-different-environments):
+Here, Browserslist will help you with its [ability to declare several environments in a configuration file](https://github.com/browserslist/browserslist#configuring-for-different-environments):

 ```
 [modern]